vm6502q/qrack.net/api/README.md

 ##### `perm_prob(quid sid, std::vector<bitLenInt> q, std::vector<Pauli> b) -> real1`

-**Returns** the probability (upon measurement) of collapsing into a specified permutation of a group of qubits.
+**Returns** the probability (upon measurement, in the corresponding joint Pauli basis) of collapsing into a specified permutation of a group of qubits.

 - `sid`: Simulator instance ID.
 - `q`: Array of qubit IDs.